Kagami/kagome/README.md

 Let's think about virtualization for a moment: why do we need containers when we already have much more robust KVM/XEN/VirtualBox hypervisors?
 The answer is one word: *overhead*.
 You just can't run dozens of KVM guests on an average desktop box while there could be hundreds of containers without much troubles.

 Even more, how do you plan to support/upgrade/fix operating systems in all of your guests?
-If you eventually come with vagrant & puppet/chef it's still a lof of hard work.
-And I don't think that anyone will be excited to spend so much effort just into single desktop.
+If you eventually come with the Vagrant & Puppet/Chef it's still a lof of hard work.
+And I don't think what anyone will be excited to spend so much effort just into single desktop.

-Qubes OS tries to solve both of with problems though it's still very expiremental and you can't install it into your current system (it's separate Linux distribution).
-Although I don't know much details about implementation (e.g. how do they solve memory overhead because [deduplication seems to be disabled](https://groups.google.com/d/msg/qubes-devel/tfMk_g7Y1tQ/iSLQ2jNyZH8J)) I think this is very promising OS and definetely going to investigate it further.
+Qubes OS tries to solve both of this problems though it's still very expiremental and you can't install it into your current system (it's separate Linux distribution).
+Although I don't know much details about implementation (e.g. how do they solve memory overhead because [deduplication seems to be disabled](https://groups.google.com/d/msg/qubes-devel/tfMk_g7Y1tQ/iSLQ2jNyZH8J)) I think this is very promising OS and definetely going to investigate into it further.

 ##### See also